AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/getting-started/search.md

    ![Saving a search with a name](/help/sites-cloud/authoring/assets/search-save-name.png)

-1. Your saved search will be available from the selector the next time you access the search panel:
+1. Your saved search is available from the selector the next time you access the search panel:

    ![Saved searches](/help/sites-cloud/authoring/assets/saved-searches.png)